 This egg-free banana crumb muffin recipe makes for 12 muffins.
 So you’ll probably have a couple of leftovers.
 Here’s how to store them.

-Your muffins will keep covered and at room temperature for three to four days, then you can transfer them to the refrigerator for up to one more week.
+Your muffins will keep well if covered and at room temperature for three to four days, then you can transfer them to the refrigerator for up to one more week.